Mt. Hood Meadows, Oregon

 Mt.
 Hood Meadows is the largest resort in the Portland / Mt.
 Hood area, and the 2nd largest in the state.
-Although it has a huge amount of natural snowfall, great variety of terrain, and a modern lift system, it’s not really on the radar of many people as a destination resort, so serves mostly Portlanders and people from other northern Oregon towns.
+Although it has a huge amount of natural snowfall, great variety of terrain, and a modern lift system, it’s not really on the radar of many people as a destination resort.
+It serves mostly Portlanders and people from other northern Oregon towns.
 This review is based on one visit during a very good snow year, but with somewhat icy conditions which are not unusual.

 |Review Date||February 2017|